ogunlao/ogunlao.github.io/index.md

 ---

 ### Latest News
+- 12 June 2021: We (a group of 8 research students) implemented the [SAINT paper](https://arxiv.org/abs/2106.01342) in the past week.
+It was so good working as a team to implement every detail in the paper
+<br/><br/>

-- 29 May 2021: I am volunteering with [TREND IN AFRICA](https://trendinafrica.org/), a charity supporting scientific capacity building across Africa, to teach python to beginners and intermediate students
+- 29 May 2021: I am volunteering with [TREND IN AFRICA](https://trendinafrica.org/), a charity supporting scientific capacity building across Africa, to teach the Python programming language to beginners
 <br/><br/>
 - 24 Apr 2021: New blog post on [Consider using UAR instead of Accuracy for Classification tasks](https://ogunlao.github.io/blog/2021/04/24/consider_uar_accuracy.html)
 <br/><br/>